Catherine Cadière: Trial

 In June 1730, Girard was investigated for abuse and corruption, and Cadière was placed in a convent.
 She was released in September 1730.
 The case was transferred to the court of Aix-en-Provence.
 Cadière was first placed in a convent in Toulon and then taken to a convent in Aix for the trial, which began on 10 January 1731 under the Parlement of Aix.
 The Parlement at Aix took evidence and witness accounts for almost a year.
 She was defended by Chaudon.
 The case drew attention from the whole of France, and Cadière was supported by parliamentarians, noblewomen, and the public in Toulon and Aix.
 The case was seen as a case against the Jesuit order, and Cadière was seen as a symbol of the corruption of the Jesuits.
 Cadière accused Girard of bewitching her by making her fall in love with him: "You see here before you a young girl of twenty years, plunged into an abyss of evils, but whose heart is still unsullied."
 When they returned with their verdict on 11 October 1731, the judges were split 12 to 12.
 President Lebret cast the deciding vote, and he "returned Father Girard to the ecclesiastical authorities for his irregular conduct as a priest, and sent Catherine back to her mother.
 By this dismissal he indicated the charges of sorcery were not proved."

 Verdict

-On 11 September 1731, Cadiére was sentenced to death, but on 10 October 1731, she was declared innocent.
+On 11 September 1731 Cadière was sentenced to death, but on 10 October 1731 she was declared innocent.
 Her acquittal and release was greeted with rejoicing from the public.
 She was turned over to her mother, who was to remove her to prevent chaos, so that civil order could be restored.
-However, Cadiére's fate after this is unknown.
+However, Cadière's fate after this is unknown.